 - The

-abstractsdirectory contains the project configurations outlined above:@font-facedeclarations for including custom fonts in the project.- CSS custom properties for theming.
+abstractsdirectory contains project configurations:@font-facedeclarations for including custom fonts in the project.- CSS custom properties for Utopia fluid type and space scales.

-- CSS custom properties for Utopia fluid type and space scales.
+- CSS custom properties for theming.

 - The

 basedirectory contains low-specificity global styles that style HTML elements and apply to the whole project.
-Here you will find:- A reset file.
+Here you will find:- A

-- “Non-core” global styles, which you may wish to keep or discard depending on your project requirements.
+_global.scss. - “Non-core” global styles, which you may wish to keep or discard depending on your project requirements.

 - The